-One of the gifts of longevity is that we have added new years of life that transforms every life stage.
+One of the gifts of longevity is adding new years of life that transform every life stage.
 For example, young people are taking longer to complete college and find careers.
 If they will live to 100 or older, what’s the rush?
-Similarly, of the 30+ years of increased life expectancy, we have added additional years to the middle of life.
-So, as a midlife world we are grappling with questions like where do we want to live, how long we will work, what kind of work we WANT to do, and who do we want in our lives?
+Of the 30+ years life expectancy our life expectancy has increased, many will be mid-life.
+As an increasingly mid-life world, we are grappling with questions about where we want to live, how long we will work, what kind of work we want to do and who we want in our lives.

-Barbara Waxman, a gerontologist and leadership coach, coined the term “Middlescence” to describe this stage of life, when everything seems to be in flux and we feel a little uneasy about our status quo.
-She likes it to Adolescence, but with wisdom.
+Barbara Waxman, a gerontologist and leadership coach, coined the term “middlescence” to describe this stage of life, when everything seems to be in flux and we feel a little uneasy about our status quo.
+She likens it to adolescence, but with wisdom.

 She says, “Just like adolescence, our bodies are morphing.
 But now, because of shifts in our hormones and wear and tear on our bodies, we require more time spent on health and wellness than when we were younger.
 Just like adolescence, we have questions about our place in the world and wonder what our future holds.
 The life scripts we’ve been following may no longer feel right.
 We’re learning that decisions made in our 20’s don’t feel relevant now or for our future.
 We’re no longer young, but we certainly aren’t old.”

 “Like adolescence, our sense of self, our identity is evolving.
 We crave an understanding of who we want to be when we grow up—even though we are grownups!
 And most importantly, our relationships may be shifting.
 We may be empty-nesters, divorcees, caregivers, or even newlyweds.
 We’re finding it’s time to revisit and reprioritize our most important relationships, as we’re reassessing what’s most important to us and who needs us most,” she continues.

 The Impact of Living Longer